-As mentioned in letter (a) above in this Section 2, the Board of Directors, pursuant to art.
+Authorization to increase the Share Capital for the L-TIP Incentive Plan Moreover, the Board of Directors, pursuant to art.
 2443 C.C. and art.
-5 of the Bylaws, has the power to increase the share capital for a period of five years from the date of the resolution of 21 April 2011 in one or more operations not to exceed Euro 1,820,000 by issuing up to 3,500,000 ordinary shares with no nominal value, regular dividend, to be budgeted at Euro 0.52 per share, to be allocated on an unpaid basis to the beneficiaries of the L-LTIP Plan approved by the Shareholders in the ordinary session of the Meeting on the same day.
+5 of the Bylaws, has the power to increase the share capital for a period of five years from the date of the resolution of 21 April 2011 in one or more operations not to exceed Euro 1,820,000 by issuing up to 3,500,000 ordinary shares with no nominal value, regular dividend, to be budgeted at Euro 0.52 per share, to be allocated on an unpaid basis to the beneficiaries of Autogrill's New Leadership Team Long Term Incentive Plan, approved by the shareholders' meeting on the same day.
+In this regard, we point out that, however, the minimum performance levels as of 31 December 2014 required for the activation of the last sub-plan 2012 - 2014 (Wave 2) have not been achieved.
+In the framework of the authorization provided for by art.
+5 of the Bylaws, expiring in April 2016, no new shares will therefore be issued.